 What is Momentum?

 Instead of getting the default New tab page, you’ll get a dashboard like the one below.

-To the right (2) is a simple To Do area where you type your action items.
-You don’t have to worry about due dates, delegations, duration, categories, labels, attachments, contexts or pre-requisites.
+To the right (2) is a simple To-Do area where you type your action items.
+You don’t have to worry about due dates, delegations, duration, categories, labels, attachments, contexts, or pre-requisites.
 If you want to get fancy, you can drag and drop items to change the order.
 I tend to limit the entries to just what I want to get done in one day.

 The other item that might capture your attention is an inspirational quote (3).
 It’s in a smaller font and at the bottom.
-Like the image, this changes each day.
+Like the image, these changes each day.
 If you hover over the quote, the author’s name will display.